-- Q: May an alderman leave a voting proxy with a coalderman when the first alderman is out of town? - A: No. According to the Arkansas Attorney General, city council members must be present to vote and thus may not vote by proxy (Atty.
+Q: May a council member leave a voting proxy with a co-council member when the first member is out of town?

+A: No. According to the Arkansas Attorney General, city council members must be present to vote and thus may not vote by proxy (Atty.
 Gen. Op.
+No. 90-034).

-No. 90-034). - Q: What effect does an ordinance have on a prior ordinance dealing with the same subject? - A: This depends on the language used in the new ordinance.
+Q: What effect does an ordinance have on a prior ordinance dealing with the same subject?

+A: This depends on the language used in the new ordinance.
 The best course of action is for the council to specifically address the prior ordinance, that is, to state in the new ordinance whether the prior one is to be repealed or amended.

 Sometimes this has not been done, however.
-Ordinances often contain a general repealer clause, stating to the effect "that all prior ordinances in conflict with this ordinance are hereby repealed."
-In that case, any provisions of the older ordinance will remain in effect as long as they do not conflict with the later ordinance.
+Ordinances often contain a general repealer clause, stating, for example, "that all prior ordinances in conflict with this ordinance are hereby repealed."
+In that case, any provisions of the older ordinance will remain in effect if they do not conflict with the later ordinance.

-A: Even without a repealer clause, however, the later ordinance will impliedly repeal the earlier one if an "irreconcilable conflict" exists between them (City of Helena v.
+Even without a repealer clause, however, the later ordinance will impliedly repeal the earlier one if an "irreconcilable conflict" exists between them (City of Helena v.
 Russwurm, 188 Ark.
-968, 68 S.W.2d 1009 (1934).
+968, 68 S.W.2d 1009 (1934)).